CERES

 The 90-Day Lead Time Problem

 CERES is designed to close this gap.
-It produces falsifiable, probabilistic 90-day forecasts of acute food insecurity, expressed as P(IPC Phase 3+) — the probability that a monitored region will reach crisis-level hunger within 90 days — with explicit calibrated confidence intervals.
+It produces falsifiable, probabilistic 90-day forecasts of acute food insecurity, expressed as P(IPC Phase 3+), the probability that a monitored region will reach crisis-level hunger within 90 days, with explicit 90% sensitivity intervals.

 Operational Scope

-The system ingests six data streams covering rainfall, vegetation, conflict, food access, market prices, and displacement.
-These are synthesised by the Hypothesis Generation Engine (HGE) into ranked driver hypotheses, which feed a calibrated logistic model producing probabilistic risk scores at national level across 43 countries.
+The system ingests six core data streams covering rainfall (CHIRPS), vegetation (MODIS NDVI), conflict (UCDP GED), acute food insecurity phase (IPC), food access (WFP VAM), and market prices (FAO GIEWS), with FEWS NET outlooks used as a supplementary cross-check.
+These are synthesised by the Hypothesis Generation Engine (HGE) into ranked driver hypotheses, which feed a calibrated logistic model producing probabilistic risk scores at national level across 43 high-risk countries.

 Six-Stage Processing Pipeline

 Each pipeline run proceeds through six sequential stages.
-The run identifier (e.g. CERES-20260228-160603) is recorded with every prediction, enabling complete reproducibility and audit.
+Runs execute weekly, every Monday at 06:00 UTC.
+The run identifier (e.g. CERES-20260302-060000) is recorded with every prediction, enabling complete reproducibility and audit.

 1